dushkevich/tech-theory/Istio.md

 but it is not so important, the important part is Istio, and how it used.

 decomposing my task I realize (the advise that my teem leader gave me) that it is better to start with enabling the external services

+### OK, to be completely honest, this story not only about istio, but also about GO and helm